Campolinas for sale

-Use and characteristics of the Campolina
+Use and Characteristics of the Campolina

 The Campolina is a powerful and impressive horse with distinctive looks.
 Stallions average 15.2 hands (62 inches/158 cm) high and mares 15.0 hands (60 inches/152 cm) high.
 While no coat colours are disbarred, dun, buckskin, bay and pinto (Pampa) are most frequently seen, and they are all striking.
-Breeders sometimes also sell a Campolina that is dun-coloured with a dorsal stripe and zebra-style markings on the legs.
+Breeders sometimes also have a Campolina that is dun-coloured with a dorsal stripe and zebra-style markings on the legs.
 Silver-grey is one of the most popular colours among equestrians who buy a Campolina.
 Campolinas have trapezoidal heads with convex profiles and flat foreheads.
 The smooth, comfortable four-beat ambling gait of the Campolina is known as the marcha verdadeira, or “true march”.

-Origin and history of breeding Campolina horses
+Origin and breeding history of Campolina horses